-We are very pleased to welcome you to UXmatters—a Web magazine created by and for user experience (UX) professionals.
-Together, we can create the premiere source of information and inspiration for the UX community.
+We are very pleased to welcome you to UXmatters—a Web magazine created by and for UX professionals.
+Together, we can create the premiere source of information and inspiration for UX professionals.

 From Human Interface to UX